nacho692/pa-dlna-chromecast/docs/source/development.rst

       fetch the GitLab test coverage badge.
     * `pactl`_ is needed to run the tests that connect to the pulseaudio or pipewire sound server.
 When missing, those tests are skipped.
+    * `docker`_ may be used to run the test suite in a pulseaudio or pipewire debian container.
+Follow the instructions written as comments in each of the ``Dockerfile.pulse`` and ``Dockerfile.pipewire`` Docker files.
     * `coverage`_ is used to get the test suite coverage.
     * `flit`_ is used to install pa-dlna or to publish it to PyPi.